richard-ui/Data-Centric-Project/README.md

 - The two main colours used on the site are dark blue and white.
 Using a dark and white color together contrasted nicely with the flow of the page.

 2. Typography
-- The 'Epilogue' font is the main font used throughout the website with Sans Serif as the fallback font in case for any reason the font is not supported by the browser.
+- The 'Verdana' font is the main font used throughout the website with Times and Serif as the fallback fonts in case for any reason the font is not supported by the browser.

 ## Wireframes